“I mean, what kind of a loser do you have to be to need help, right?”

 As my mind was racing, one of the girls from the group looked at her friends, then nodded, and replied: “Uhm… sure.
 Why not?”

-THE POINT OF THE STORY: I was visibly nervous, I fucked up my opening line, but I still did it and it ended up working.
+Lesson: I was visibly nervous, I fucked up my opening line, but I still did it and it ended up working.
+Why?

 I’ve since approached hundreds of girls and my strategy has remained pretty much the same as that fateful night all those years ago: Go over and say anything.
 Seriously, anything.

 Look, forget what you’ve been told.
 This isn’t supposed to be a gut-wrenching, analytical battle or conquering an enemy.
 It’s just two people talking.
 That’s it.
 The only thing you need to do is try and try and try again.